Social Discovery App Alternatives: Meeting People in Real Life

 Shared presence creates shared reference points.
 That's the social resource that in-event apps leverage, and that city-wide browsing apps can't replicate.

-Privacy Across the Category
+Privacy across the category

-- Bumble BFF, Meetup, Shapr, Lunchclub: All build persistent profiles.
+One notable difference across these apps is how they handle your data.
+Bumble BFF, Meetup, Shapr, and Lunchclub all build persistent profiles.
 Your activity accumulates over time.
 Standard commercial data practices apply.

-- FirstMove: Ephemeral profiles.
+FirstMove uses ephemeral profiles.
 Event data expires when the event ends.
 Designed with data minimisation as a core principle, not an afterthought.

 For people who are privacy-conscious — particularly in the UK under GDPR norms — the ephemeral model is meaningfully different.
 You're not building a permanent social media presence every time you go out.